heiswayi/heiswayi.nrird.com/_posts/2017-03-24-my-free-minimalist-jekyll-themes.md

 <script async defer src="https://buttons.github.io/buttons.js"></script>

-[Jekyll](https://en.wikipedia.org/wiki/Jekyll_(software)) is a simple static site generator that is designed for building minimal, static blogs which you can host it with free on [GitHub Pages](https://pages.github.com/).
-Few years ago, I moved from [self-hosted WordPress](https://wordpress.org/) to Jekyll and have been blogging occasionally with Jekyll.
-Within that period, I have been making and publish few minimalist Jekyll themes myself.
+Jekyll theme is a template for the best static site generator called [Jekyll](https://en.wikipedia.org/wiki/Jekyll_(software)), which is written in Ruby by Tom Preston-Werner, GutHub's co-founder.
+Jekyll is designed for building minimal, static blogs which you can easily host it with free using [GitHub Pages](https://pages.github.com/).
+Few years ago I was using a [self-hosted WordPress](https://wordpress.org/) for my blog, but due to I blogged occasionally, I moved to Jekyll which suits me better.
+I also made few minimalist Jekyll themes myself for free.
+Here they are...

 ### 1. The Plain (2015)